Guests at Winter Residency 2025 / 2026

 05.01 - 31.01

-Taylor Alaina Liebenstein Smith is an American-born (Rochester, NY, 1993), French-naturalized visual artist currently based in Oslo.
-She understands the climate crisis as a crisis of perception, and thus as a crisis of both emotion and agency.
-With this as a starting point, she attempts, through interdisciplinary collaborations, to deconstruct the perceived boundaries between scientific and artistic knowledge.
-She holds an MFA from the Oslo National Academy of the Arts, an MA in Cultural Communication from the École du Louvre in Paris, a BFA in Painting, and a BA in Art History from Boston University.
-Her work has been shown internationally, including at the Muséum National d'Histoire Naturelle in Paris and Atelier Nord in Oslo.
+Taylor Alaina Liebenstein Smith is a U.S.-born (Rochester, NY, 1993), French-naturalized visual artist currently based in Oslo.
+She understands the climate crisis as a crisis of perception, and thus capacity for affect and action.
+With this in mind, through interdisciplinary collaborations, she attempts to deconstruct perceived boundaries between scientific and artistic knowledge.
+She holds an MFA from the Oslo National Academy of the Arts, an MA in Cultural Mediation from the École du Louvre in Paris, a BFA in Painting and a BA in Art History from Boston University.
+Her work has been exhibited internationally, including at the Muséum National d’Histoire Naturelle in Paris and Atelier Nord in Oslo.

-On Velferden Through photochemical film, microbial image processes, sound and text, she will explore the violent aesthetic and material gestures employed in the processes of mining, toxic waste disposal and landscape "restoration".
+While at Velferden, through the media of photochemical film, microbial image-making processes, sound and text, she will explore the violent aesthetic and material gestures employed in the processes of mining, toxic waste disposal and landscape ‘restoration’.

 Nic Nathanson